-Did you know that less than 35% of households and less than 10% of businesses in the U.S. recycle unwanted items?
+Did you know that less than 35 percent of households and less than 10 percent of businesses in the U.S. recycle unwanted items?

 At JUNK Relief, we value the importance of recycling and taking care of the environment for the sake of our future generations.
 Reusing old junk and waste is a huge benefit towards conserving our planet’s resources, and by sending fewer materials to landfills, many harmful air and water pollution levels are significantly reduced.

 We make a conscious decision to donate and recycle as much as possible — so much that we even moved into a 10,000-sq-ft warehouse in order to efficiently separate and sort any material we pick up.